 Ice Climbing

-When we visited there was an ice climbing class in session and people climbing the ice.
-This is a unique feature of this park.
-It is unusual to find places to ice climb in New York State.
-This was really neat to see people scaling the ice.
-I have never witnessed this firsthand, and it looked like a lot of fun.
-The park allows ice climbing at your own risk.
-Climbers must use proper equipment such as ropes, helmets, ice axes, and crampons.
-To protect the amphitheater surrounding the falls, rock climbing is prohibited if there isn’t any ice formed.
+During our visit, we observed an ice climbing class in session, with people scaling the ice—this is a unique feature of the park.
+It’s uncommon to find ice climbing opportunities in New York State, so it was fascinating to see climbers in action.
+I had never witnessed ice climbing firsthand before, and it looked like a lot of fun.
+The park allows ice climbing at your own risk, but climbers must use proper equipment, including ropes, helmets, ice axes, and crampons.
+Additionally, to protect the amphitheater surrounding the falls, rock climbing is prohibited when there is no ice formed.

 Trails

-The trail from the parking area is fairly short only about a 1/2 a mile long.
-It runs along Labrador Creek and it makes for a really pretty hike.
-There are several benches along the way where visitors can sit and rest while taking in the lovely scenery.
+The trail from the parking area is relatively short, measuring about half a mile.
+It follows the path of Labrador Creek, making for a beautiful hike.
+Along the trail, there are several benches where visitors can sit and rest while enjoying the lovely scenery.

 Getting to Tinker Falls